Project 009 – MICRO

 Accessories & Cables:

-External power button with LED (1.65 m)
+Ppower button with LED (1.65 m) (modificasion needed)

 Miscellaneous accessories & small parts